TheEnjoyneer/floridayear1/spring2020/eel5733/progAssigns/pa6/readMe.txt

 	   		...Ending with line <#>

 	   		- Locks held entering this region are:
+	   			- devc->sem1 is explicitly NOT held in this region
+	   			- Technically devc->sem2 is held at all times when in MODE1, however it is not explicitly acquited in this place as it is held by the process that opened it at the time of opening

 	   		- Shared data accessed during this region:
+	   			- *f_pos
+	   			- devc->ramdisk

 	   	2) In e2_write(), the conditional that executes if in MODE1:
 	   		Beginning with line <#>...